 6 Minute Read

-State of the Construction Industry: January 2020 Roundup
+Construction Industry Trends: January 2020 Roundup

 It’s a brand new decade and we’re kicking it off right with some good industry news for a change.
 From a resurgence of educational and trade programs for construction professionals to more infrastructure projects moving closer to reality to trends to watch, here’s a look at some of the stories we were following this past month: